 Patrick started out as a doctor, practising medicine in the Netherlands, Belgium and the UK.
 After gaining an INSEAD MBA he joined Bain & Company and worked there for 12 years, becoming a partner in the Telecoms, Media and Technology Practice and a member of the Healthcare leadership team in Europe.

 In 2011, Patrick left Bain to set up a global high-risk security business.
-He continues to run that business, alongside working as a Client Director at Eden McCallum.
+He continues to run that business, alongside working as a Consultant at Eden McCallum.
 Here he has led projects with leading tech and healthcare companies on strategy, expansion into new markets and segments, cross border integrations, and transformations.
 Most recently he led a combined Eden McCallum and client team to design, direct and support the preparations for a large healthcare integration in The Netherlands.